-The buttons include power, sound source and audio sync (plus/minus buttons to adjust the delay with the video), mute and sound mode (choose from Standard, Movies, Music or Voice), Bluetooth, tough shift (which allows you to quickly switch between sound sources when a Bluetooth phone is paired), surround (a virtual surround effect), surround (to reduce transient louder sounds), dim display (which makes LEDs less bright), and night mode (to decrease the volume of a mix).
+The buttons include power, sound source, and audio sync (plus/minus buttons to adjust the delay with the video), mute and sound mode (choose from Standard, Movies, Music, or Voice), Bluetooth, tough shift (which allows you to quickly instantly switch between good sound sources when a Bluetooth phone is paired), surround speakers (a virtual surround effect), surround (to reduce transient louder sounds), dim display (which makes LEDs less bright), and night mode (to decrease the volume of a mix).

 You can also control play/pause, volume, and track navigation from the central playback pad.